moshehoff/FamilyHistory/site/public/static/chapters/I39965449/05-westonia_business.md

 ### Third Child

-The second son, [Hymie (Hayem) Yudl](/profiles/Hymie-Haim-Hoffman) was born in Perth in 1913.
+The second son, <a href="/profiles/Hymie-Haim-Hoffman">Hymie (Hayem) Yudl</a> was born in Perth in 1913.
 Rivka returned to Westonia after her confinement.

 ### Uncle Haym's Death and Business Transfers (1914)

-Berl's uncle [Haym](/profiles/Haim-Yehuda-Hoffman) had prospered in Perth.
+Berl's uncle <a href="/profiles/Haim-Yehuda-Hoffman">Haym</a> had prospered in Perth.
 He had an Australian wine licence, and he leased the wine salon at 411 Wellington Street, Perth, where he lived with his family and ran the Westralia Fruit Palace.
 Haym planned to transfer the lease to his family and return to Palestine.
 However on 16.1.1914, the day before sailing, he died suddenly in the Supreme Court Gardens.

-His widow [Sarah](/profiles/Sara-Hochman-Bershada) who did return to Palestine, through the agency of the lawyer Morris Crawcour, transferred the lease to Berl on 24.2.1914.
-Berl and his Uncle [Morrie](/profiles/Moshe-משה-Hoffman-Hochman) (my grandfather) were in partnership there for a year.
+His widow <a href="/profiles/Sara-Hochman-Bershada">Sarah</a> who did return to Palestine, through the agency of the lawyer Morris Crawcour, transferred the lease to Berl on 24.2.1914.
+Berl and his Uncle <a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morrie</a> (my grandfather) were in partnership there for a year.

-On 8.3.1915 the "partnership" was dissolved, and Berl applied for a "transfer of the rights and privileges of the Australian Wine Licence held by me in respect of the said premises to [Morris Hoffman](/profiles/Moshe-משה-Hoffman-Hochman) of 411 Wellington St. Perth, fruiterer".
+On 8.3.1915 the "partnership" was dissolved, and Berl applied for a "transfer of the rights and privileges of the Australian Wine Licence held by me in respect of the said premises to <a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morris Hoffman</a> of 411 Wellington St. Perth, fruiterer".
 The reason for these transfers was that in 1914 Morrie held only a fruiterer's licence, so Berl temporarily stood in for him.
 Morrie and family lived on the premises and ran it for the absentee licensee.

 ### Fourth Child

-[Rivka](/profiles/Rivka-Hochman-Zisselman)'s fourth child, [Hannah Beile](/profiles/Hanna-Beile-חנה-ביילע-Miller-Hochman) was born in Perth in 1917.
+<a href="/profiles/Rivka-Hochman-Zisselman">Rivka</a>'s fourth child, <a href="/profiles/Hanna-Beile-%D7%97%D7%A0%D7%94-%D7%91%D7%99%D7%99%D7%9C%D7%A2-Miller-Hochman">Hannah Beile</a> was born in Perth in 1917.
 She returned with her to Westonia immediately afterwards.

 ### Jury Service